TapiwaDivine/monkees-band-website/README.md

 - The website is responsive on all pages and though there is gap on the home page when its on the mobile size screens.
 - Modal also works well on all the screen sizes
-    + - If you go and click the login button on top of the website page.
+    + If you go and click the login button on top of the website page.
-    + - try to submit a fake email without @
+    + Try to submit a fake email without @
-    + - an error message will be run to ask for the address with @
+    + An error message will be run to ask for the address with @
-    + - then try and submit a correct email then it goes through
+    + Then try and submit a correct email then it goes through
-    + - this applies also with button for fanclub
+    + This applies also with button for fanclub
 - Music page also play music on all the sizes

 ## Deployment